-Required Courses Online CCNM Courses Credit Hours Units Requirements General Biology ✓ 6 1.0 May be fulfilled either by a one-year biology course or by two semesters of courses such as anatomy, botany, cell biology, endocrinology, genetics, immunology, or zoology.
-Physiology ✓ 6 1.0 May be fulfilled by one-year or two semesters of a physiology course or an anatomy and physiology course.
-Chemistry ✓ 6 1.0 May be fulfilled either by a one-year chemistry course or two semesters of any chemistry.
+Required Courses Online CCNM Courses Credit Hours Units Requirements General Biology √ 3 0.5 May be fulfilled by one semester of biology, anatomy, botany, cell biology, endocrinology, genetics, immunology, or zoology.
+Human Life Sciences √ 6 1.0 May be fulfilled by one-year or two semesters of biology, chemistry, organic chemistry, biochemistry, cell biology, anatomy, microbiology, physiology, immunology, pathophysiology and/or pharmacology.
+General Chemistry ✓ 3 0.5 May be fulfilled by one semester of any chemistry.
 General, organic and/or biochemistry courses would be accepted.
-Psychology ✓ 3 0.5 May be fulfilled either by one semester of introductory psychology, health psychology, developmental psychology, or other similar courses.
-Humanities Elective Not offered 6 1.0 Acceptable courses include, but are not limited to: sociology, economics, organizational behavior/management, English, history, etc. This elective must include an essay-writing component.
+Psychology √ 3 0.5 May be fulfilled either by one semester of introductory psychology, health psychology, developmental psychology, or other similar courses.
+Social Sciences or Humanities Not offered 6 1.0 Acceptable courses include, but are not limited to: sociology, economics, organizational behaviour/management, English, history, gender studies, etc. This elective must include an essay-writing component.
 Foreign language courses are not accepted towards the humanities prerequisite.

-Financial Information\
+Financial Information